There are a number of before and after-school enrichment opportunities for our students:

 Big Train Baseball Night

 International Night/Space Night - each one runs every other year.
-Spring 2018: it’s Space Night!
+Spring 2019: it’s International Night!

 There are many reasons to love Wood Acres Elementary School, but there is one reason it's on everyone’s list: our very own Planetarium!
 Our Osceola Sexton Planetarium was created in 1975 by the parent community at the school and has been going strong ever since — always entirely PTA-run and funded!